Qlab-UDel/qlab/analysis/eeg-analysis/README.md

 # General Guideline for EEG File Processing

-All the raw EEG files are saved at Y:\projects\blast\data\eeg\rawdata
+All the raw EEG files are saved at Y:\projects\blast\data\eeg\rawdata.

 Before starting any processing, move the raw EEG files from  Y:\projects\blast\data\eeg\rawdata to Y:\projects\blast\data\eeg\Analysis\rawdata.
 In the Analysis\rawdata folder, each subject should have their own folder named with their subject ID.

 If there isn't one for a new subject, create one.
 Put the raw data for the three runs in the corresponding folder.

 All the processing Matlab scripts are saved in Y:\projects\blast\data\eeg\Analysis\Matlab_Scripts